-ZMD31050 is a CMOS integrated circuit for highly-accurate amplification and sensor-specific correction of bridge sensor signals.
-The device provides digital compensation of sensor offset, sensitivity, temperature drift and non-linearity by a 16-bit RISC micro controller running a correction algorithm with correction coefficients stored in non-volatile FEPROM
+The ZMD31050 is a CMOS integrated circuit that belongs to ZMD's RBICseries.
+It performs highly-accurate amplification/scaling and sensor-specific correction of bridge sensor signals.

+Digital compensation of sensor offset, sensitivity, temperature drift and non-linearity is accomplished via a 16-bit RISC micro-controller running a correction algorithm with calibration coefficients stored in non-volatile EEPROM.